+Our first boss statement is the function header.
 Functions in Python work much like functions in other languages such as Java, JavaScript, or C. Let us begin by showing a function that squares a number.

-'''

-def square(x):

-return xx
+def square(x): return xx

-'''

 The first statement def square(x) should be read, "To define square(x)," Notice that it is a grammatically incomplete sentence.
 This statement is an example of a boss statement, which controls the flow of execution in a program.
-A boss statement must own a block of code, which is one or more lines of code underneath it that are indented the same amount.
+A boss statement must own a block of code, which is one or more lines of code underneath it that are indented one tabstop.
 This block of code, combined with the boss statement, constitutes a grammatically complete sentence.
-Notice that the block is indented one tab stop.

-Note for users of vi/vim Change to your home directory now and edit our .vimrc file; if you don't have it, create it.
-Make sure these lines are in it peace in the valley.... or else.
-This will spare you annoying "inconsistent use of tabs and spaces," and other whitespace-related errors.
-You can also do this in other text editors by hunting in the preferences.
+Reminder for users of vi/vim Change to your home directory now and edit our .vimrc file; if you don't have it, create it.
+Make sure these lines are in it syntax on set tabstop=4 set et

-'''

-syntax on

-set tabstop=4

-set et

-'''

 The first line gives you syntax coloring for all of your favorite file types.
 The second line sets the tab stop at 4 spaces.
 Do not put spaces around the equal sign or you will get annoying error messages!
 The third line turns every tab into 4 spaces.
 This eliminates a serious aggravation.
-Do this now and there will be
+Do this now and there will be peace in the valley.... or else.
+This will spare you annoying "inconsistent use of tabs and spaces," and other whitespace-related errors.
+You can also do this in other text editors by hunting in the preferences.